 How do we assess impact?

-As an Academy we assess the impact of the careers programme through both our NEET data (not in education, employment or training, currently 0%), destinations data (where our students move on to) and from what our students tell us through student voice.
+As a school we assess the impact of the careers programme through both our NEET data (not in education, employment or training, currently 0%), destinations data (where our students move on to) and from what our students tell us through student voice.
 This gives us the information we need to make sure the content is of use to our students, and that they all have the help they need to take the next steps in their life.